18 May 2020

 Planting potatoes.
 The work might require sitting close to other people in the planting machine.
 This means that maintaining a safe distance is practically impossible.
 If there is need to limit contact between employees, it might be possible to install transparent plastic plexiglass into the planting machine, between employees.
 If installing such glass is not possible, the employees can alternatively wear mouth-nose protectors or transparent face protectors, i.e. visors.
 This might prevent the droplets formed in coughing or sneezing from spreading onto another employee’s face.
 There is usually soil dust present in this work, so it is sensible to protect one’s breathing with, for example, disposable class FFP2 or FFP3 respiratory protective equipment.

 Preparing potatoes for sale.
-In this work phase, the work stations must be arranged so that the distance from other employees is at least 1–2m.
+In this work phase, the work stations must be arranged so that the distance from other employees is more than 2 metres.
 There is usually harmful dust in the air in this work and therefore it is recommended you have respiratory protective equipment or efficient local ventilation in place.
 If respiratory protective equipment is not available or using it is not deemed necessary, mouth-nose protectors or visor-like face protectors can be used to decrease the possibility of droplet infection.
 However, a visor or a mouth-nose protector does not protect from dust.

 Animal transportation.
 When transporting animals, it is recommended you pay attention to the work methods so that unnecessary human contact can be avoided.